 Big telcos know how the cost structure works, but don’t accept the economics.
 They continue to argue and lobby for lower unbundled prices.
 If they get their way, fibre companies would sell connections at below cost.

-The entire UFB model would collapse.
+The entire regulated UFB model would collapse.
 And future governments would struggle to raise private capital for infrastructure projects.

 This connects to another way telcos are waging war on UFB.
 Last week, a Vocus press release said the latest round of Chorus fibre price rises is: “cynical, money grabbing and unwarranted”.

 Vocus, like the other telcos can choose to pass this cost on to customers.
-As we’ve already seen, competition is tight, if a telco raises prices customers may move elsewhere.
+As we’ve seen, competition is tight, if a telco raises prices customers may move elsewhere.
 But that’s how market economies work.

-And that’s the real story here.
+And that’s the story here.
 Price increases, unbundling and, to a lesser degree, the coming wall of debt are all hardwired into the UFB.
 Government designed market regulations that way for a reason.

 UFB has been a success, in part, because there is a competitive market.
 Unpick the regulations and the whole UFB fabric unravels.

-The real challenge facing telcos is that the market is too competitive.
+The challenge facing telcos is that the market is too competitive.
 As Paris says, they have competed away their profits.
 Corporations might pay lip service to free markets, but they don’t like them.

 Mobile means Spark, Vodafone and 2degrees have alternative paths to profit.
 Enterprise services, adding value through content deals or power billing are other paths.
 Being better at what you do is always an option.
 Market consolidation might help.